ingonyama-zk/developer-docs/docs/icicle/primitives/msm.md

 Accelerating MSM is crucial to a ZK protocol performance due to the [large percent of run time](https://hackmd.io/@0xMonia/SkQ6-oRz3#Hardware-acceleration-in-action) they take up when generating proofs.

-You can learn more about how MSMs work from this [video](https://www.youtube.com/watch?v=Bl5mQA7UL2I) and from this resource list on [Ingopedia](https://www.ingonyama.com/ingopedia/msm).
+You can learn more about how MSMs work from this [video](https://www.youtube.com/watch?v=Bl5mQA7UL2I) and from our resource list on [Ingopedia](https://www.ingonyama.com/ingopedia/msm).

 # Using MSM